Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image RED Brick Tab.

 On the left side of the tab you see different additional tabs.
-The "Overview" tab shows different information about the CPU load, memory usage and other status informations.
+The "Overview" tab shows information about the CPU load, memory usage and other status information.
 This means that your RED Brick works as expected and you can start to upload your programs.
 See the :ref:`Brick Viewer Chapter <red_brick_brickv>` on how to configure the Brick and how to upload your programs.